Old Police Station and Courthouse, Coolah

-The Old Police Station and Courthouse is a heritage-listed former police station and courthouse located at 74 Binnia Street, Coolah, in the Warrumbungle Shire, New South Wales, Australia.
+The Old Police Station and Courthouse is a heritage-listed former police station and courthouse located at 74 Binnia Street, Coolah, in the Central West region of New South Wales, Australia.
 It was designed by the Colonial Architect of New South Wales, James Barnet, and built from 1878 to 1880 by Henry S. Winter.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The small building, when constructed in 1878-1880, housed the combined functions of court house, police station, lockup and police residence.
 It was designed by the Colonial Architect, James Barnet and built by Henry S. Winter.

 Some alterations, designed by the office of the Government Architect, Walter Liberty Vernon, were carried out in 1898 by the builder J. T. Saunders of Merriwa and consisted of the conversion of old cells to bedrooms for the residence and the construction of new cells and yard.
 Some additional minor alterations were carried out between that time and 1930 by the Government Architect of the day, none of which detracted from the architectural significance of the building.

 In 1979 Coolah Shire Council requested the making of a conservation order over the Old Police Station and Courthouse.
 As a new police station and a new police sergeant's residence had already been built on another site in Coolah, plans were being made for its disposal.

 The Department of Public Works and Services supported the making of a conservation order in respect of the building.

 On 28 March 1980 a permanent conservation order was placed over the property.

 In 1987 the Department of Public Works invited tenders for the purchase of the property.

 It was transferred to the State Heritage Register on 2 April 1999.